Aidan669/IASC2P02/README.md

 ## Welcome to my site

-I am a second Year Interactive Arts and Sciences Student at Brock University.
-I hope to find a career in the digital design world.
+I am a second year Interactive Arts and Sciences student at Brock University.
+I hope to pursue a career in the field of digital humanities and design.
 I enjoy cycling, photography, and music.